 There are many ways you can shrink the size of your carbon footprint: bike to work, eat less meat, turn down your thermostat.
 All of which are great.

-But there is one way to reduce your emissions that also makes your property and community more beautiful, improves water quality, and provides numerous economic and social benefits... planting trees!
+But there is one way to reduce your emissions and also make your property and community more beautiful, improves water quality, and provides numerous economic and social benefits... planting trees!

 Wondering how?
 Here are just a couple ways in which trees are vital to reducing carbon emissions and so much more.